solipsse/Wiki1/content/index.md

   - Add file.extension -> if new files added
   - Delete file.extension -> if the commit is only to delete file

+For people who prefer local VSCode, use `git clone <link of repo>` and any changes on that folder can be done in the same way as github's VSCode.
+Look above.

-Any recommendation with the documenation is appreciated.
+Any recommendation with the documentation is appreciated.

 # Current struggle